 The time needed to complete and file this form will vary depending on individual circumstances.
-The estimated average time is: Recordkeeping, 10 hr., 1 min.; Learning about the law or the form, 18 min.; Preparing and sending the form to the IRS, 28 min.
+The estimated average time is: Recordkeeping, 10 hr., 15 min.; Learning about the law or the form, 18 min.; Preparing and sending the form to the IRS, 28 min.

 If you have comments concerning the accuracy of these time estimates or suggestions for making this form simpler, we would be happy to hear from you.
-You can write to the Tax Forms Committee, Western Area Distribution Center, Rancho Cordova, CA 95743-0001.
-Do not send the tax form to this address.
-Instead, see Where To File on page 1.
+You can write to the Tax Products Coordinating Committee, Western Area Distribution Center, Rancho Cordova, CA 95743-0001.
+Do not send Form 941-SS to this address.
+Instead, see Where To File on page 2.